reconjohn/residential/docs/residential.md

 </center>

 ## Spatial-temporal hotspot analysis

 > The difference between cumulative number of installation hotspot and annual new installation hotspot shows the emerging area of increasing installation pattern in residential solar.
-It is noticable that West Seattle recenlty increases the installation while Ballad used to the one but goes slow these days.
+It is noticeable that West Seattle recently increases the installation while Ballad used to the one but goes slow these days.
 Columbia city presents both of cases that it has been and still maintaining the higher rate of installation.
-It's found that these areas are all clustered as light red (#1) and ligth blue (#3).
+It's found that these areas are all clustered as light red (#1) and light blue (#3).

 <center>